332 BC

-Year 332 BC was a year of the pre-Julian Roman calendar.
+Year 332 BCE was a year of the pre-Julian Roman calendar.
 At the time, it was known as the Year of the Consulship of Calvinus and Arvina (or, less frequently, year 422 Ab urbe condita).
 The denomination 332 BC for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.